themadan/amitness.github.io/content/articles/self-supervised-learning-in-nlp.md

 At the core of these self-supervised methods lies a framing called "**pretext task**" that allows us to use the data itself to generate labels and use supervised methods to solve unsupervised problems.
 These are also referred to as "**auxiliary tasks**" or "**pre-training tasks**".

 In this post, I will provide an overview of the various problem formulations that researchers have designed to learn representations from text corpus without explicit data labeling.
-The focus will be on the formulation rather than the architecture.
+The focus of the article will be more on the formulation than the individual architectures.

 ## Problem Formulations for NLP
 ## 1. Auto-regressive Language Modeling
 In this formulation, we take large corpus of unlabeled text and setup a task to predict the next word given the previous words.
 Since we already know what word should come next from the corpus, we don't need manually-annotated labels.
 ![](/images/nlp-ssl-causal-language-modeling.gif){.img-center}
-For example, we could setup the task as left-to-right language modeling by predicting next words given the previous words.
+For example, we could setup the task as left-to-right language modeling by predicting <span style="color: #439f47;">next words</span> given the previous words.
 ![](/images/nlp-ssl-causal-language-modeling-steps.png){.img-center}
-We can also formulate this as predicting the previous words given the future words.
+We can also formulate this as predicting the <span style="color: #439f47;">previous words</span> given the future words.
 ![](/images/nlp-ssl-causal-rtl.png){.img-center}

 This formulation has been used in many papers ranging from n-gram models to neural network models like GPT.